safwanakbar86/player_injury/README.md

 # Player Injury Analysis

 1. The dataset consists of information regarding injuries of cricket players
-2. It is available on [Kaggle](https://www.kaggle.com/)
-3. The analysis notebook includes cleaning, analysis, and visualization of the dataset
+2. The analysis notebook includes cleaning, analysis, and visualization of the dataset
-4. The model notebook contains machine learning implementation and evaluation
+3. The model notebook contains machine learning implementation and evaluation

 ## Dataset Columns